Basements

 Many of those same mechanicals we just talked about have to run through the ceiling, too.
 If you favor a more industrial or nautical look (like that of the cabin of an ocean liner), painting the overhead joists and beams may suffice.

 Others may settle for the aforementioned drop ceilings, which is a gridded metal framework that hangs from the joists and is filled in with drop ceiling tiles.
-Although there are much better-looking options as far as those go than there used to be, most modern basement ideas steer away from them.
+Although there are much better-looking options as far as those go than there used to be, most modern finished basements steer away from them.

-At Ayars, drywalled ceilings are our preferred method of finishing since it is more cohesively integrated with the rest of the home.
-This opens up opportunities for a really polished look and feel with recessed lights, crown molding, and paint, just as you would see on the first and second floors.
+At Ayars, dry-walled ceilings are our preferred method of finishing since it is more cohesively integrated with the rest of the home.
+This opens up opportunities for a polished look and feel with recessed lights, crown molding, and paint, just as you would see on upper floors.

 Whatever finished basement flooring idea you have in mind, a moisture-resistant material should be a top consideration — because raised humidity and flood risk just come with the underground territory.
 Thankfully, basement flooring material options are numerous and varied.
 Here are some of our favorites: